drugm8/LearnM8/README.md

 ## 🤝 Contributing

-LearnM8 follows a functional architecture with dependency injection.
+LearnM8 follows a functional architecture with modular design.
 When contributing:

 1. Maintain pure functional patterns
-2. Use DataManager for all feature extraction
+2. Use `extract_features()` for all feature extraction
 3. Follow existing code conventions
 4. Add comprehensive tests with real molecular data
 5. Update compatibility matrices when adding new components